 Visual identification is one of the most frequently asked questions in Aqua breeding.
 The four phenotypes are distinct but require experience to reliably separate.

 The Aqua Homo bird shows a fully saturated teal-green across the entire body.
-The structural turquoise produced by homozygous B1/B1 is noticeably richer and deeper than any single-copy Aqua.
-The face mask stays the orange-red of a normal green Fischer's, Aqua Homo does not alter the mask colour.
+The turquoise produced by two aqua alleles is noticeably richer and deeper than any single-aqua compound.
+The face mask is not left untouched: the same partial psittacofulvin reduction that turns the body turquoise also fades the orange-red mask toward light pink, which is exactly what the Compendium records.
 The rump and back feathers are where the deepest colour concentrates, and experienced breeders use the rump colouring as their primary visual diagnostic when assessing Aqua birds at fledging.
 The body colour is clearly turquoise even to non-experts who have never seen the mutation before.

-Aqua B1 split (Green/B1), looks completely normal green
+Green / Aqua, the split that looks completely normal green

-A bird that carries one B1 allele and one normal (wild-type) allele looks completely normal green.
+A bird that carries one aqua allele and one normal (wild-type) allele looks completely normal green.
 There is zero visual difference between an Aqua split and a non-carrier normal.
-This is critical to understand: when you pair an Aqua Homo with a pure Green, every single offspring will be an Aqua split that looks perfectly normal.
-These birds are confirmed carriers and should never be discarded or sold as "pure normals."
+This is critical to understand: when you pair an Aqua Homo with a pure Green, every single offspring will be a Green / Aqua split that looks perfectly normal.
+These birds are confirmed carriers and should never be discarded or passed on as "pure normals."
 They are the foundation of your next generation of Aqua production.
 Confirmation requires pedigree records, test pairings, or DNA testing.

-The Parblue bird (B1 from one parent, B2 from the other) shows a turquoise body that is lighter than Aqua Homo.
-The key diagnostic feature is the face mask: Parblue birds show a yellowish or cream tint on the face rather than the pure orange of normal and Aqua birds.
-This yellowing of the mask is the single most reliable visual separator between Parblue and both pure Aqua Homo and standard Blue.
+The Parblue bird (bl1 from one parent, bl2 from the other) shows a turquoise body that is lighter than Aqua Homo.
+The key diagnostic feature is the face mask: Parblue birds show a yellowish or cream tint on the face, where an Aqua bird's mask fades toward light pink and a normal green Fischer's stays orange-red.
+That yellow cast is the single most reliable visual separator between Parblue and both Aqua Homo and standard Blue.
 The body turquoise itself is ambiguous, lighting conditions and individual variation make body colour alone an unreliable diagnostic, but the face mask is consistent.

 As covered above: completely normal green appearance.
 The split status can only be confirmed by breeding outcome or DNA test.
 Never assume a green bird from a known Aqua parent is a non-carrier, it may well be carrying the allele that will produce your next Aqua Homo.